ray-project/ray/doc/source/serve/index.md

 :::{dropdown} ML engineer
 :animate: fade-in-slide-down

-Serve helps you scale out the deployment and run them reliably in efficient, cost-saving manner.
-Serve offers a first-class model composition API to help you combine models together to build end to end application.
+Serve helps you scale out the deployment and run them reliably in an efficient, cost-saving manner.
+Serve offers a first-class model composition API to help you combine models together to build end-to-end application.
 Additionally, Serve natively run on Kubernetes which minimal operation overhead.

 :::